zavolanlab/TECtool/README.md

 The output of TECtool:
 * An augmented annotation file in gtf format named enriched_annotation.gtf.
 The gtf file contains genes, transcripts, exons, CDS, START and STOP lines.
 * A file containing the novel terminal exons named classified_as_terminal_with_probabilities.tsv: The table contains the terminal exon region, the gene id, the features that were used, the probability that this region is terminal (terminal_probability), the probability that this region is intermediate (intermediate_probability), the probability that the region is background (background_probability), the type that was selected (terminal/intermediate/background) and the genomic coordinates of the region (chromosome, start, end, strand).

+## Plot novel exons

+A supplementary script (written in R) is also provided that uses one of the outputs of TECtool and visualizes the novel terminal exons.
+The script is called plot_novel_exons.R and is available in the scripts directory of TECtool.
+In order to run it users should have R installed (tested with R 3.3.1) with the following packages: optparse, rtracklayer, Gviz, biomaRt and GenomicFeatures.
+The following options are available:

+* *--gtf*: GTF file with annotated transcripts
+* *--polyasites*: BED file with polya sites
+* *--bam*: Alignment file in BAM format
+* *--tectool_exons*: TECtool exons file in tsv format.
+Output of TECtool (classified_as_terminal_with_probabilities.tsv).
+* *--output_dir*: Output directory
+* *--help*: Show help message
+* *--verbose*: Be Verbose

 ## Recommended files for testing